 Ian Peel investigates a slightly higher-than-entry-level turntable aimed at the returning vinyl lover who’s after quality for a reasonable outlay…

-Additional equipment Rega Brio amp and Neat Motive SX1 speakers
+Price: £625.
+Additional equipment tested: Rega Brio amp and Neat Motive SX1 speakers.

 As is the norm these days, only the essential controls are on display – and even those are hidden away.
 So you’ll find the start-stop switch tucked under the bottom left-hand corner of the deck.
 It plays at both 33 rpm and 45 rpm and switching from one to another is a manual process.
-You lift off your mat, lift off the glass platter and move the – somewhat delicate – drive belt from one notch to another.
-Not a quick job if you’re ploughing through a mixture of singles and albums, but a typically Rega method: simple, hidden away, but allowing you to get inside the machine and get a little hands-on.
+You lift off your mat, lift off the glass platter and move the – somewhat delicate – drive belt from one notch to another, as you can see in the photo below.
+Not a quick job if you’re ploughing through a mixture of singles and albums, but a ‘typically Rega’ method: simple, hidden away, but allowing you to get inside the machine and get a little hands-on.

 We didn’t pull any punches when putting this turntable to the test.
 First out of the rack: a very well-worn original copy of Peter Gabriel’s second eponymous solo album – aka Scratch – from 1978.